Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

 However, the assumption of observed confounders might be infeasible in recommendation scenarios.
 To tackle the unobserved confounders (\eg the temperature when users interact with items), frontdoor adjustment is a default choice~\cite{pearl2009causality}.
 Xu \etal~\cite{xu2021deconfounded} has made some initial attempts to address both global and personalized confounders via frontdoor adjustment.
 Zhu \etal \cite{zhu2022mitigating} gave a more detailed analysis of the conditions to apply the frontdoor adjustment in recommendation.
+Liu~\textit{et al.}~\cite{liu2022practical} approached the selection bias challenge and proposed counterfactual learning-based method.
+Specifically, the authors focus on policy learning approaches for top-K recommendations in extensive item spaces, identifying key challenges like importance weight explosion and observation scarcity.
+A novel framework is introduced for efficient policy learning that addresses these complexities.
+Ding~\textit{et al.}~\cite{ding2022addressing} emphasizes the challenge of unmeasured confounders in recommender systems which can influence the accuracy of feedback predictions.
+The authors proposed Robust Deconfounder (RD) to consider the effects of these unmeasured confounders on propensities, using a bounded effect approach.

 \textbf{Potential Outcome Framework.} From the perspective of the potential outcome framework, the target is formulated as an unbiased learning objective for estimating a recommender model.
-Let $O$ denote the exposure operation where $o_{u,i} = 1$ means item $i$ is recommended to user $u$.
+Let $O^e$ denote the exposure operation where $o_{u,i} = 1$ means item $i$ is recommended to user $u$.
+The set $\mathcal{O}$ is defined as the exposure results under the given exposure strategy (with $\mathcal{O}^e$).
 According to the definition of IPW~\cite{little2019statistical}, we can learn a recommender to estimate the causal effect of $X$ on $Y$ by minimizing the following objective,